Guye History, Family Crest & Coats of Arms

 The surname Guye was first found in Picardy (French: Picardie) in northern France, where this distinguished family held a family seat at De Guy a village in the department of l'Oise in l'Yonne.
 One of the first on record was the Duke de Spolèt whose name was Guy, in the year 894.

-Important Dates for the Guye family
+Early History of the Guye family

 This web page shows only a small excerpt of our Guye research.
 Another 120 words (9 lines of text) covering the years 1147, 1717, 1789 and 1351 are included under the topic Early Guye History in all our PDF Extended History products and printed products wherever possible.